saysimple0828/decosk/README.md

 > For a better world.

 play-helloworld share many apps that developed by many stacks like Next.js, Django, FastAPI, SpringBoot... etc.
-Every repository's owner is dlake82 and public.
+Every repository is public and their owner is dlake82.
 So you can use every repository for your project!
 If you want to find other repositorys, just click in play-hellworld's link in code.

 # Functional Specification